 Laser pointers are not toys and should not be brought to school.
+The only exception to the rule is if the student is under the direct supervision of a teacher and it is being used for an educational purpose.
 Directing the light from a laser pointer or "dot" upon any person, building, vehicle, or other object can be harmful.